 Interactions and Stability Analysis of MMC based VSC HVDC link (19 mins) Aug 2019.

 Spanish (2018 onwards); ACDC international conference, Coventry (2019); BIN@Porto (2018).
 National HVDC Centre, Scotland: RTDS Real-Time Simulation (2019).
 KU Leuven: HVDC Technology and HVDC Grids (EES-UETP) (2018).
 Network meetings: KU Leuven (2021), Cinergia & UPC (2020), Cardiff University (2020), Elia (2019), DTU (2019), Uporto & Efacec (2018) and UPC (2018).

 Upon completion of my Bachelor’s degree in power engineering, I embarked on a career in the cement industry, where I spent more than four years to deepen my academic knowledge and gain experience in designing power and control systems.

-As I did not feel quite satisfied with my theoretical knowledge, I started a Master’s degree at Shahid Beheshti University, Tehran, and I researched the various aspects of bipolar-type dc microgrids.
-In 2015, I finalized my Master’s thesis and submitted several peer-reviewed papers on the voltage regulation and small-signal stability of bipolar dc microgrids.
+As I did not feel quite satisfied with my theoretical knowledge, I started a Master’s degree at Shahid Beheshti University, Tehran, and I researched the various aspects of bipolar-type DC microgrids.
+In 2015, I finalised my Master’s thesis and submitted several peer-reviewed papers on the voltage regulation and small-signal stability of bipolar DC microgrids.